Cerion saetiae

 Cerion saetiae is a species of terrestrial gastropod in the family Cerionidae endemic to coastal areas on Saetia Key, Cuba.
-The type locality harbours few specimens, yet new locality records have found more remains despite a concerning decline in live individuals.
+The type locality harbours a few specimens, yet new locality records have found more remains despite a concerning decline in live individuals.
 This species is found in coastal sea-grape and sand-vegetation habitats on Playita de Fidel, Playa del Cristo and Baracutey Beach.